 Registration Statement Requirements

-Companies that go public, whether emerging growth companies or not, should familiarize themselves with the disclosures required in an SEC Registration Statement.
+A company that goes public, whether it is an emerging growth company or not, should familiarize itself with the disclosures required in an SEC Registration Statement.

 SEC registration statements have two principal parts.
 Part I is the prospectus, the legal offering or “selling” document.
 In it, the company filing the statement must disclose important facts about its business operations, financial condition, results of operations, risk factors, and management.
 It must also include audited financial statements.
 The prospectus must be delivered to everyone who buys the securities, as well as anyone who is made an offer to purchase them.